techwraith/scotch/readme.md

 #### Deployment

-Create `config/deployment.js` and fill it with your deployment settings.
-At the moment we support S3 and FTP deployment.
+Create `config/deployment.js` and fill it with your deployment settings then run `scotch deploy` from your terminal.
+At the moment we support S3 and FTP deployment, with gh-pages on its way.

 ##### Sample S3 Settings
 ```js